contentstack/contentstack-management-java/README.md

 ### Prerequisite

-You need Node.js version 10 or above installed on your machine to use the Contentstack Java CMS SDK.
+You need Java 8 or above installed on your machine to use the Contentstack Management Java SDK.

 ### Installation